Bring the Family: Release

-Bring The Family was released by A&M Records in June 1987.
+Bring The Family was released by A&M Records on June 3, 1987.
 The album debuted at No. 197, and peaked at No. 107 on the Billboard 200 chart.
 It eventually sold more than 200,000 copies.
 "Thank You Girl" was the first single from the album, it debuted at No. 41, and peaked at No. 27 on the Mainstream Rock chart.
 "Have a Little Faith in Me" was also released as a single.
 Music videos were made for both singles.
 Hiatt toured to support the album, but couldn't bring Cooder, Keltner or Lowe.
 Instead he hired a group of musicians known as the Goners, with which he recorded his next album, Slow Turning.

 Critical reception

 Billboard calls the album a "superb collection."
 The Gavin Report describes the album as "blues-based rockin' folk with wonderfully clever lyrical twists."
 Cash Box says that "Hiatt’s strong songwriting fills each cut with earthy honesty."
 Mark Deming of AllMusic called Bring The Family "the best album of Hiatt's career" and wrote "Bring the Family isn't an album about tragedy, it's about responsibility and belatedly growing up, and it's appropriate that it was a band of seasoned veterans with their own stories to tell about life who helped Hiatt bring it across; it's a rich and satisfying slice of grown-up rock & roll."